What made you think of Broadsided for this poem?

 Artist Elizabeth Terhune: Morandi and Albers at Zwirner.

-Poet Molly Bess Rector: Speaking of my local library, I just went to see a newly opened extension of the building, which includes a wonderful permanent installation by local artist Aimée Papazian, “Voyage of Lost Keys”—a piece about mass migration and human connection in which two thousand porcelain keys arranged like a murmuration of birds float along a stairwell.
-Among them is a replica of a key found in the ashes after the home of the artist’s grandfather was burned in the Smyrna catastrophe.
+Poet Molly Bess Rector: Speaking of my local library, I just went to see a newly opened extension of the building, which includes a wonderful permanent installation by local artist Aimée Papazian, “Voyage of Lost Keys”—a piece about mass migration and human connection in which two thousand porcelain keys arranged like a murmuration of birds floating along a stairwell.
+Among them is a replica of a key found in the ashes after the home of the artist’s grandfather was burned in the Smyrna Catastrophe.
 It’s a very moving piece.

 Anything else?
 (Here, we invite the collaborators to invent a question, add a comment, or otherwise speak to what the questions so far have not tapped about their Broadsided experience).

 Artist Elizabeth Terhune: The image was made using iron gall — iron filings dissolved in gall.
-A traditional media, like silverpoint, that goes on pale and darkens as soon as it is applied/exposed to Oxygen.
-It was important to me to maintain continuity — In the language of iron
+A traditional media, like silverpoint, that goes on pale and darkens as soon as it is applied/exposed to oxygen.
+It was important to me to maintain continuity — In the language of iron.